Jacobson-CompSysBio/MENTOR/README.md

                         provide a numeric cut threshold. (default: dynamic) --dendrogram-style {rectangular,r,polar,p,none,n}, -s {rectangular,r,polar,p,none,n}
                         Plot the dendrogram in rectangular or polar coordinates.
-If "none", then do not plot the dendrogram (this is redundant with --no-plot).
+If "none", then do not plot the dendrogram (this is redundant with --no-plot). (default:
-                        (default: rectangular)
+                        rectangular)
-  --no-plot             Do not plot the dendrogram. (default: False) --labels-use-clusters
+  --labels-use-clusters
   --labels-use-names [LABELS_USE_NAMES ...]
                         Label the dendrogram using columns from the nodetable.
                         This is a space-separated list of column names from the nodetable.
 Pass columns as strings (column names).
                         (default: None)
   --labels-use-locs [LABELS_USE_LOCS ...]
                         Label the dendrogram using columns from the nodetable.